GFX47/lvictorino.github.io/_posts/2016-07-24-how-making-minigames.md

 Because of this blind dedication some forget about the outside world and how it keeps spinning and evolving.
 Worse, some end up totally consumed by their game development with no forces to continue further.
 Finally, among the luckiest who manage to release their game, a lot end up with absolutely no players to play it because they forgot to build the necesserary audience on the way to success.

-Because a lot of dedicated and very busy game developers see time spent developping mini games as a waste of time, they don't see them as the investment they really are.
+Because a lot of dedicated and very busy game developers see time spent developing mini games as a waste of time, they don't see them as the investment they really are.

 Truth is mini games can sometimes save the whole development of your main game project.